thomasforth/MS4Plugin/README.md

 # MS4Plugin

 A third-party Phonegap plugin that implements the Moodstocks v4 SDK for Android.
 It is developed by Thomas Forth at [imactivate](http://www.imactivate.com/) and tested on Phonegap v3.1, on Windows and Mac, in Eclipse.
 Small changes in installation procedure may be required with newer version of Phonegap but we foresee no major compatibility issues.
+The phonegap camera plugin requires that the Android SDK version used for development is 4.4.x or newer.
+Apps developed with this SDK will run on earlier version of Android including AOSP.

 Until I have a complete installation guide [watch this video](https://www.youtube.com/watch?v=TgIBX6r1nl4).